ocaml/ocaml.org/data/tutorials/language/3ds_05_seq.md

 # Seq.iter ignore (ints 0);;
 ```
 The key point is: it doesn't leak memory.
 This example is running in constant
-space, it is effectively nothing more than an infinite loop, which can be
+space.
+It is effectively nothing more than an infinite loop, which can be
-confirmed by monitoring the space consumption of the program, and by noticing
+confirmed by monitoring the space consumption of the program and by noticing
 that it spins forever without crashing.
 Whereas a version of this with a list
 `let rec ints n = n :: ints (n + 1)` would allocate a list of length
 proportional to the running time, and thus would crash by running out of memory